Master of Library and Information Science

 Plans of Study

 - Generalist (No Specialization)

-The programs described below are those where both programs have agreed to share some courses and reduce the total number of credits below what would be required to do both degrees independently.
+These programs have agreed to share some courses and reduce the total credits that would be required to earn both degrees independently:

-- Master of Library Science + M.A.
+- Master of Library and Information Science + M.A.
 History

-- Master of Library Science + M.A.
+- Master of Library and Information Science + M.A.
 Philanthropic Studies

-- Master of Library Science + M.S.
+- Master of Library and Information Science + M.S.
 Health Informatics

-- Master of Library Science + J.D.
+- Master of Library and Information Science + J.D.
 Law

-- Master of Library Science + Nonprofit Management Certificate
+- Master of Library and Information Science + Nonprofit Management Certificate

-- Master of Library Science + Public Management Certificate
+- Master of Library and Information Science + Public Management Certificate